 Enter the weekly marriage meeting.

-Berger suggests holding a weekly 30-minute meeting with your spouse that’s broken into four parts: Appreciation (expressing gratitude to your spouse), Chores (making sure to-dos are getting done), Plan for Good Times (scheduling date nights, as well as individual and family activities), and Problems/Challenges (addressing conflicts/issues/changes in the relationship and in life in general).
+Berger suggests holding a short weekly meeting with your spouse that’s broken into four parts: Appreciation (expressing gratitude to your spouse), Chores (making sure to-dos are getting done), Plan for Good Times (scheduling date nights, as well as individual and family activities), and Problems/Challenges (addressing conflicts/issues/changes in the relationship and in life in general).

 The structure of the marriage meeting is designed to rekindle your romance, solidify your friendship, nip potential conflicts in the bud, and help you smoothly run your household economy.
 If you’ve already got a great marriage, then marriage meetings will enhance it.
 If your marriage has been struggling, the meetings can help you get your relationship back on track.

-Kate and I recently started making marriage meetings a habit, have found them to be really beneficial, and would recommend them to others.
+We’ve recently started making marriage meetings a habit, have found them to be really beneficial, and would recommend them to others.
 So today we’ll walk you through the four parts of marriage meetings, as well as the nuts and bolts of how to implement them in your relationship.

 The Benefits of Marriage Meetings